marcoguerini/VerMouth/README.md

 ```

 ## License

-This resource can be used for research purposes only and cannot be redistributed.
+VerMouth can be used for research purposes and cannot be redistributed.
 Please cite the corresponding publication if you use it.

 ---

-**For any questions or inquiries, please contact drusso@fbk.eu and guerini@fbk.eu**
+**For any questions or inquiries, don't hesitate to get in touch with drusso@fbk.eu and guerini@fbk.eu**